JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

     COMMIT
     # Completed on Sun Apr  6 11:50:24 2014

-It seems like there is a lot of stuff happening here—and there is—but it’s pretty simple: The stuff in `nat` & `mangle` are boilerplate defaults from an iptables rule set export.
+It seems like there is a lot of stuff happening here—and there is—but it’s pretty simple: The stuff in `*nat` & `*mangle` are boilerplate defaults from an iptables rule set export.
+The stuff in `*filter` is where the basic cool stuff happens.
+The important lines in there includes the `SSH_CHECK` which protects against someone “wardialing” your SSH connection.
+The next set of rules

     sudo iptables-restore < iptables.conf